 At least 5 Mbps, preferably 10 Mbps+

-Can I/my guests use Zencastr on my mobile phone/iPhone?
-What about tablet/iPad?
+Can I/my guests use Zencastr on my mobile phone/smartphone/iPhone/Android phone?
+What about my tablet/iPad?

 At this time, Zencastr doesn’t support mobile devices.
 We hope to in the future.